-During the first quarter of 2013, the Board authorized and approved a revised code, now known as the Behaviour Guide.
+Our Code of Ethics and Conduct is known as the Behaviour Guide.
 The Behaviour Guide can be found on SEDAR at www.sedar.com.
 This document is also available upon request from our Corporate Investor Services group at ir@mullen-group.com.